 - In FY 2015, 105 districts have implemented the programs in accordance with the signed MOUs.
 Total disbursement for the first year implementation was approximately $3 million.
 Up to June 2016, total utilization of grant funds was about $4.2 million.
 This slow absorption was due to learning curve in the administration and management of grant funded programs using the newly-establish reimbursement system.
+By end of December 2016, total district spending for capacity building grant-funded program $14 million.
 Three districts were unable to implement the program in 2015 due to internal problems such as election and transition of local government authority.

 - Overall, more than 80,000 participants (28% are female) have been participating in the socialization, meeting and training programs to be held in the central and in 108 districts within 16 provinces.

 - Some districts have produced roadmap for MSS fulfillment, and integrate the MSS strategy into the district planning-budgeting mechanism.

 - In October 2014 the Program distributed 100 MSS posters to all target districts.

 - The SQA presentation and Press Conference were conducted on 11 December 2014.